smatechnologies/opcon-basic-training/docs/Frequency Definition.md

 ![](../static/imgbasic/sm-frequency-manager-wizard-edit.png)

-* Frequency details for a Job can be viewed in the DEaily Job Definition
+* Frequency details for a Job can be viewed in the Daily Job Definition

 ![](../static/imgbasic/sm-frequency-in-daily-job.png)